Mathics3/mathics-core/.github/ISSUE_TEMPLATE/bug_report.md

 ## Additional context

 <!--
 This is optional.
-Pleaes add any other context about the problem here.
+Please add any other context about the problem here or special environment setup.
 -->